JMCQ87/roman-kata-rb/README.md

 instances of the Integer class.
 As no new separate Roman numeral (sub)class is implemented here, the method is named "to_roman_s", analogue to the string conversion with "to_s" and other conversion methods.

+## Project & Test Setup

+This project uses Ruby 2.6.1 and Rspec as the testing framework.

+1. Install bundler with `gem install bundler`
+2. Use `bundle` to install the Gems
+3. Run the tests with `rspec`